woodenzen/JAMM425-Magazine-Feature-Writing/content/1-wrjournal.md

 ----------------------------------

+#### Oct 26
+- Instead of telling your readers what to do, show them through examples, descriptions, stories, and anecdotes.
+- Good writers are masters at painting clear images in the minds of their readers.

 #### Oct 22
 - Multiple nut graphs with short words can be used to spell out the story.
 - Hyperlink embedded in the story.